Alex-Unnippillil/tictactoe/README.md

 The project is a static HTML application comprised of:

-- `index.html` containing the markup, inline styles, and JavaScript that power the entire game experience.
+- [`site/index.html`](site/index.html) containing the markup, inline styles, and JavaScript that power the entire game experience.
 - No external build system is required; however, npm scripts provide scaffolding for future enhancements such as bundling or testing frameworks.

 ## GitHub Pages URL

-> Placeholder: Update this section with the final published GitHub Pages link when available.
+The project is published at [https://alex-unnippillil.github.io/tictactoe/](https://alex-unnippillil.github.io/tictactoe/).
+The GitHub Pages workflow copies the contents of the `site/` directory—including [`site/index.html`](site/index.html)—to the deployment branch, so edit those files when updating the game.

 ## License